nicole-daugereaux/sauce_orchestrate/README.md

 # Simple Sauce Sauce Orchestrate Example

 Before you start, make sure your credentials are set globally.
-You can do that by running this in the terminal on Mac:
+You can do that by running this in the terminal on Mac or command prompt on Windows:
 ```
 export SAUCE_USERNAME={your username}
 export SAUCE_ACCESS_KEY={your access key}